Tree thinning for health and vigor

 - Species not well suited to the site

 Height growth can be determined by examining the length of the leader, if visible, or, on many conifer species (including the true firs, pines, Douglas-fir), the length of internodes, which is the distance between branch layers or whorls.
-Trees with good height growth are preferred as leave trees.
+Trees with good height growth are referred to as leave trees.

 Crown color/needle density